Un caso di coscienza: Plot

 However, the article begins with Father Lucchesini's apology for a typo that had happened in the previous issue because of which the word boat (barca) reads bank (banca), hence putting the burden on Vaccagnino's shoulders.
 Even though the other members of the club stand up for him by claiming that parts of the sea can be seen from their houses too, Vaccagnino's pride is broken.

-Salvatore gets home to confront his wife Rita (Antonella Lualdi), and ends up offering her his mercy if she would confess.
+Salvatore gets home to confront his wife Rita, and ends up offering her his mercy if she would confess.
 But no matter how hard he begs, Rita insists on her innocence.
 It makes Salvatore to offer her his confession in exchange for hers.
 Though Rita does not agree with the idea, Salvatore goes ahead anyway and confesses that he has a mistress in Rome who is pregnant by him.

 But Rita tells him that it can not be his child as, contrary to what she had told her years ago when they visited a doctor, it is he who is infertile and not Rita.
 She confesses that she lied because she didn't want Salvatore's pride to be broken.
 She also tells him that she looks for nothing in return for her fidelity as it comes from nothing but the essence of her nature.

-The next morning, when the club members are sitting with their wives in a café in the town square, Solfi (Raymond Pellegrin), one of the members of the council, whispers to his wife Sandra (Françoise Prévost) disapprovingly that writing to a magazine about her affair was not a good idea.
+The next morning, when the club members are sitting with their wives in a café in the town square, Solfi, one of the members of the council, whispers to his wife Sandra disapprovingly that writing to a magazine about her affair was not a good idea.
 Knowing about the affair the whole time and doing nothing enrages Sandra.
 The movie ends with her attacking Solfi and shouting in hysteria that she'd rather get perished by a man crazed by the jealousy of love than live with a man who pretends to love her.